kaufon/cool_nvim_configs/README.md

 ### Change Your Terminal Font
-After installing the dependencies, you'll need to change your terminal font to a [Nerd Font](https://www.nerdfonts.com/), making sure it does not end with "Mono".
+After installing the dependencies, you'll need to change your terminal font to a [Nerd Font](https://www.nerdfonts.com/), making sure it does <b>NOT</b> end with "Mono".
 Note that I faced several issues trying this in WSL due to conflicts with Windows user settings.
 Be aware that my solution might not work on your operating system, so proceed with caution.

 - To change your font:
 ```bash